cockpit-project/cockpit-project.github.io/external/bots/README.md

 This is handled by passing a specific image to image-create and other scripts that work with test machine images.
 Available images include:

- - fedora-*, rhel-*, debian-*, etc: Various operating systems for testing Cockpit related projects
+ - `fedora-*`, `rhel-*`, `debian-*`, etc: Various operating systems for testing Cockpit related projects
- - services: Auxiliary network services for tests which are independent from the OS where Cockpit runs: FreeIPA, Samba AD, candlepin, selenium containers
+ - `services`: Auxiliary network services for tests which are independent from the OS where Cockpit runs: FreeIPA, Samba AD, candlepin, Grafana
- - openshift: An Openshift Origin server
+ - `openshift`: An Openshift Origin server

 These well known image names are expected to contain no `.` characters and have no file name extension.